gear-foundation/gear-wiki/docs/examples/DeFi/dutch-auction.md

 }
 ```
 - `AuctionStarted` is an event that occurs when someone use `Create(CreateConfig)` successfully
-- `AuctionStoped` is an event that occurs when contract owner forcibly ends the auction
+- `AuctionStoped` is an event that occurs when program owner forcibly ends the auction

-## Consistency of contract states
+## Consistency of program states
-The `Dutch auction` contract interacts with the `non-fungible token` contract.
+The `Dutch auction` program interacts with the `non-fungible token` contract.
 Each transaction that modifies the states of the Dutch Auction and the non-fungible token is stored in the state until it is completed.
 A user can finalize a pending transaction by sending a message that exactly matches the previous one while specifying the transaction ID.
-The idempotency of the non-fungible token contract allows for the restarting of a transaction without causing duplicate changes, ensuring the state consistency of these two contracts.
+The idempotency of the non-fungible token contract allows for the restarting of a transaction without causing duplicate changes, ensuring the state consistency of these two programs.

 ### Programm metadata and state
 Metadata interface description: